edfus/stream-editor/README.md

     √ can handle async replacements
-    √ can signal an unsuccessful substitution using beforeCompletion √ can declare a limit below which a substitution is considered failed for a search truncation & limitation
+    √ can signal an unsuccessful substitution using beforeCompletion √ can declare a limit below which a substitution is considered failed for a search cancelation
+      √ can abort a substitution before it has completed.
+      √ can handle already aborted controller
+      √ doesn't have memory leaks (is using WeakRef) truncation & limitation
       √ truncating the rest when limitations reached
       √ not: self rw-stream